 Actionable Insight:

 For full-backs, specialized sprint load management is paramount for preventing hamstring and groin injuries.
 Because full-backs engage in long, sustained runs (covering the flank or recovering defensively), the Average Sprint Distance metric is crucial for quantifying the length of a player’s single, explosive efforts, which tends to be higher for this position (often 15 meters or longer).
-Coaches must use the average distance recorded during a match (e.g., 18m) as the minimum required distance for training sprints.
-If training sprints are too short, the player's muscles won't be conditioned for the length of effort required on match day, creating a dangerous tissue mismatch.
-Using data from integrated wearables ensures training intensity matches game demands, optimizing resilience and reducing injury risk.
+If your training drills only focus on short 5m-10m shuttles, you are creating a "Tissue Mismatch" where your muscles aren't conditioned for the 190m+ of elite-level sprinting required on match day.
+Use data from leg-worn sensors to ensure your training sprint distance and intensity mirror these professional benchmarks.

 Actionable Insight: